-- The lending list is reviewed as a result of credit ratings analysis and other intelligence information, including external treasury management advisor's information - Borrowers' limits are changed in accordance with those reviews (in 2021-22 lending limits were revised throughout the year, depending on interest rates, security and external treasury management advisors' recommendations) - During the year, the council placed most of its surplus funds in instant access/call accounts with banks, to take advantage of higher interest rates. - The strategy for treasury management activity is reviewed by the section 151 officer and other senior finance officers on a monthly basis.
-Appropriate actions have been taken as a result of those reviews
+- The lending list is reviewed as a result of credit ratings analysis and other intelligence information, including external treasury management advisor's information - Borrowers' limits are changed in accordance with those reviews (in 2022-23 lending limits were revised throughout the year, depending on interest rates, security and external treasury management advisors' recommendations) - During the year, the council placed most of its surplus funds in instant access/call accounts with banks, to take advantage of higher interest rates.

+• The strategy for treasury management activity is reviewed by the section 151 officer and other senior finance officers on a monthly basis.
+Appropriate actions have been taken as a result of those reviews.

-The council's treasury management strategy approved on 14 March 2022 is located on the council's website www.iwight.com receivable system.
-This amount due can be analysed by age as follows:
+The council's treasury management strategy approved on 20 March 2023 is located on the council's website www.iow.gov.uk